-We will provide updates through this website, the
+We provide regular updates to industry on our compliance areas of focus through this website, the

-Goods Compliance Update and through Continuing Professional Development programs run by industry.
+Goods Compliance Update and Continuing Professional Development programmes.

 In line with the

-Industry Engagement Strategy 2020: Trade, Customs and Traveller, our approach to trade and goods compliance is focussed on improving voluntary compliance by working with industry.
-As our operational arm, the Australian Border Force has established the
+Industry Engagement Strategy 2020 – Trade, Customs and Traveller (760KB PDF), our approach to trade and goods compliance focuses on improving voluntary compliance by working with industry.
+Our operational arm, the Australian Border Force, has established the

 Compliance Advisory Group as a collaborative forum with industry to co-design solutions for trade and goods compliance issues.